 Insurance risk arises due to uncertainty regarding the timing and amount of future cash flows from insurance contracts.
 This could be due to variations in mortality, morbidity, policyholder behaviour or expense experience in the case of life products, and claims incidence, claim severity or expense experience in the case of life insurance products.
 Insurance risk applies to the life insurance operations housed in Liberty and non-life insurance operations housed in Standard Insurance Ltd ("SIL").
-The Group's share of Liberty's headline earnings for the year ended 31 December 2019 was R1.9 billion, which equates to 6.6 per cent. of SBG's total headline earnings, while the non-life insurance operations housed in SIL are not considered to contribute a material risk in the context of the Group.
+The Group's share of Liberty's headline earnings for the year ended 31 December 2020 was R651 million, which equates to -4.1 per cent. of SBG's total headline earnings, while the non-life insurance operations housed in SIL are not considered to contribute a material risk in the context of the Group.

-As a result of COVID-19 pandemic, the following impacts may be observed on certain risk factors such as: a drop in new business as potential customers face financial challenges and as hard selling efforts are curtailed, an increase in cancellations as some clients face financial challenges due to the worsening economic climate, and an increase in average cost per claim due to fewer service providers willing and able to attend to claims, which may result in cash in lieu payments increasing.
-As economic conditions deteriorate there may also be an increase in fraudulent claims.
-However due to sovereign measures and controls, the claims incidence on the motor book is expected to go down thereby impacting headline earnings positively via reduction in loss ratios.
+As a result of the continuing COVID-19 pandemic, the Group may experience a number of risks including a decrease in new business generation, as potential customers face financial challenges and as hard selling efforts are curtailed, an increase in cancellations of the Group's contracts with customers, as some clients face financial challenges due to the worsening economic climate, and an increase in average cost per claim due to fewer service providers willing and able to attend to claims, which may result in an increase in cash in lieu payments.
+In addition to this, an increase in fraud-related trends is expected, and increases in Average Cost of Claims due to price surges driven by exchange rate risk.
+In response to the COVID-19 pandemic, management efforts were reprioritised in the short term.
+Certain risk management strategies and actions were accelerated while others were deferred resulting in possible variations in future insurance risk experience.
+Appropriate management actions continue to be explored as new insights into the pandemic become available.